How to Select a Marine Battery

 Marine batteries are available in four chemical types for different applications: flooded, gel, AGM (Absorbed Glass Mat) and Lithium.
 Which type you choose is based on your needs (deep cycle vs. starting), the capacity and lifespan you are looking for and your budget.

-Lithium Manganese batteries, used in the Torqeedo outboards, weigh less than lead acid batteries, can be discharged 800 times to 100% depth of discharge, and be recharged in a little over an hour.
+Lithium/nickel/cobalt/manganese batteries, like those used in Torqeedo electric outboards, weigh less than lead acid batteries, can be discharged 800 times to 100% depth of discharge, and can be recharged in a little over an hour.
 They excel as battery banks in electric boats, as well as for other high-performance battery tasks.

 Flooded batteries, unlike other types, use a reservoir of liquid sulfuric acid, and produce hydrogen and oxygen when the battery is being charged.
 Vented wet cells allow the gases to escape into the atmosphere, unlike gel and AGM batteries, which recombine the gases and re-introduce them to the system.
 Hydrogen is an explosive gas, so battery boxes and compartments must be vented to let the gas escape safely.

-Flooded batteries require maintenance—periodic inspection and topping-off with distilled water.
-They handle overcharging better than gel and AGM batteries, because of this hydrogen venting and because they are not sealed like the other types.
+Flooded batteries require periodic inspection and the cells must be topped-off with distilled water when levels get low.
+Since flooded batteries are not sealed and allow excess hydrogen to escape, they handle overcharging better than gel and AGM batteries.
 They self-discharge at a higher rate (6 to 7 percent per month) and thus require off-season charging.
 Wet cells must be installed in an upright position and don't tolerate high amounts of vibration.
 Their initial cost is lower than similarly sized AGM or gel batteries, and MUCH lower than the new type of lithium batteries.
 Properly charged and maintained, wet cell deep-cycle batteries are capable of between a few hundred and over a thousand charging cycles.

 Sealed, valve-regulated (SVR) gelled-electrolyte batteries offer advantages over regular flooded batteries.
-They self-discharge at only three percent per month, handle the highest number of lifetime charging cycles, are maintenance free, spillproof, submersble and leakproof.
+They self-discharge at only three percent per month, handle the highest number of lifetime charging cycles, are maintenance free, spill proof, submersible and leakproof.
 A pressure release valve keeps their internal pressure at a slightly positive level, but they can release excess pressure if needed.
 The SVR design nearly eliminates gassing, so they are safer to install around people and sensitive electronics (but gel and AGM batteries still need to be vented).
-Gel batteries, because they're sealed, are manufactured to very high quality standards.
+Gel batteries, because they're sealed, are manufactured to very high-quality standards.
 They need carefully regulated smart charging to prevent damage.

 More boaters are switching to this type for a performance improvement over flooded batteries.
 Sealed, valve-regulated AGM (Absorbed Glass Mat) batteries feature fine, highly porous microfiber glass separators compressed tightly between the battery's positive and negative plates, which are saturated with just enough acid electrolyte to activate the battery.
 During charging, precision pressure valves allow oxygen produced on the positive plate to migrate to the negative plate and recombine with the hydrogen, producing water.
 In addition to providing equal saturation across the entire surface of the battery's positive and negative plates, the fibers in the dense glass mats embed themselves into the plates' surface like reinforcing rods in concrete, providing more plate support and better shock and vibration protection than in conventional batteries.